Lean Long-Term Growth Portfolio - January 2017 Update

 For the first month of the year, the LLGP has returned 0.6 percent.
 Three companies have paid dividends, but amounts have been immaterial so far.
 Early on, the NASDAQ and Fidelity Contrafund have been the big winners, up over four percent and close to six percent for transports.
 The LLGP is currently near the bottom versus the benchmark spectrum.

 Through the month of January, the LLGP peaked at a high of 2.6 percent.
 The low was slightly negative.
-The portfolio is still in an early stage of development as it is not yet one year old.
+The portfolio is still in an early stage of development as it is not yet one-year-old.
 Quarterly earnings results and the political climate will continue to lead to gyrations weighing on performance.

 The expense ratio for the LLGP has been minimal, but Motif does not provide a historical daily invested amount to calculate a weighted average basis (WAB).
 From where the portfolio's amount is today, the transaction fees reflected 0.2 percent.
 This amount is slightly lower for January, but will likely be maintained throughout the entire year.